maartenvanschagen/gyroLib/README.md

 #### Version 0.3
 All features required by the 'ESP32 Quadcopter' project shall be fully supported.
 #### Version 0.4
 Version 0.4 will add support for AVR microcontrollers.
-Which means most Arduino board should be supported.
+Which means most Arduino boards should be supported.
 #### Version 0.5
 Documentation should be coming around version 0.5.
 #### Version 1.0